percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 sent in a `SupportedProfiles` message when the TLS tunnel is initially established.
-The key distributor will use that information to select a common profile supported by both the endpoint and the media distributor to ensure that hop-by-hop operations can be successfully performed.
+The key distributor will use that information to select a common profile supported by both the endpoint and the media distributor to ensure that HBH operations can be successfully performed.

-As DTLS messages are received from the endpoint by the media distributor, they are forwarded to the key distributor encapsulated inside abbrev `TunneledDtls` message.
+As DTLS messages are received from the endpoint by the media distributor, they are forwarded to the key distributor encapsulated inside a `TunneledDtls` message.
 Likewise, as `TunneledDtls` messages are received by the media distributor from the key distributor, the encapsulated DTLS packet is forwarded to the endpoint.